JJmetro/Hyteweb/README.md

 # Known bugs / problems
 After user deletes its account, user must logout to finalize the deletion.
 #home and #about is unresponsive. (does not reroute to another site)
-/docs has wrong example url.
+/docs has wrong example url. problems with the server to clone new modified code so the url would change.

 # Contributors